Aims of the Courses

 Developing Awareness • Reading with Questions • Discerning Structure • Making Sense • Creating a Summary • Evolving as a Reader • Monitoring Your Understanding • Identifying Text Functions • Trusting Your Wits • Minding Your Memory

 Both courses include experiential lessons, Guided Eye Movement (GEMTM) videos, and practice readings, as well as metacognitive reflection to help students transfer the skills to their own reading.

 Options: On-Campus and Online

 While both courses have the same aims, the experience of each course is different.
 The Harvard Course in Reading and Study Strategies offers structure, classroom interaction, and individual support.
 Strategic Reader offers flexibility, convenience, and extensive practice.

 For more information, including dates of the on-campus course and details about registration and fees for each course, click on the tabs below.
-For information about a limited-time offer of free access to Strategic Reader during the spring semester of 2019, click here.
+For information about a limited-time offer of free access to Strategic Reader during the summer of 2019, click here.